deepeshbarod80/linux-home/Folder_Structure.md

 - **Online**: The Filesystem Hierarchy Standard (FHS) at `https://refspecs.linuxfoundation.org/fhs.shtml`.
 - **Distros**: Check distro-specific docs (e.g., Ubuntu Wiki, Arch Wiki).

-### Next Steps
-- Practice navigating the filesystem on your Linux machine (e.g., explore `/etc`, check logs in `/var/log`, or list binaries in `/usr/bin`).
-- Share the next topic (e.g., “Linux File Permissions” or “Process Management”) or ask for clarification on the folder structure, and I’ll provide equally clear and practical notes.
-- Want a hands-on challenge?
-I can suggest scenarios like “Find and edit the SSH configuration file” or “Analyze disk usage in /var”.

----

-You're making fantastic progress in your Linux journey!
-As your industry coach, I'm here to guide you through the fourth topic: **Linux File Management**.
-Mastering file management is critical for working efficiently on Linux servers, as it involves creating, modifying, moving, and securing files and directories.
-Below, I'll provide clear, concise, and practical notes on Linux file management, covering essential commands, concepts, and best practices.
-These notes will help you confidently handle files and directories in any Linux environment.
-Let’s get started!

 ---